The Neuroscience of Body Clocks [Online Symposium]: The genes, cells and circuits of sleep/wake cycles

 Leading researchers will discuss their work investigating the neural circuitry that wakes us up in the morning and puts us to sleep at night.
 A cycle that is fundamental to health, well-being and survival.
 The science discussed at this virtual event will explore circadian rhythms from molecules to behaviour.
-Whether you are a morning lark or a night owl, you will want to attend this event.
+Whether you are a morning lark or a night owl, you will want to attend this symposium.

-Attend this Virtual Event to:
+Attend this Online Symposium to:

 - Learn about the latest findings in circadian rhythm research